Distance Recoloring: Some Polynomial-Time Algorithms

-Next, using the two subsequent lemmas we show that one extra color is enough to recolor the graph.
+Next, using the two subsequent lemmas, we show that one extra color is enough to recolor the graph.
 First, \cref{lem:recol-to-d+1} says that we can transform any $(d, k)$-coloring, where $k \geq d+2$ to some $(d, d+1)$-coloring.
 Then, \cref{lem:path:sequence} shows that if both source and target colorings are $(d,d+1)$-colorings and we have $k\geq d+2$ colors, we can recolor the graph, thereby completing the picture.

-\begin{lemmarep} Let $P$ be a path on $n$ vertices.
+\begin{lemma} Let $P$ be a path on $n$ vertices.
 Let $\alpha$ be a $(d, k)$-coloring of $P$ for $k \geq d+2$.
 Then, there exists a $(d, d+1)$-coloring $\beta$ of $P$ such that $(P, \alpha, \beta)$ is a yes-instance of $(d, k)$-\CR.
-Moreover, one can construct in $O(n^2)$ time a reconfiguration sequence between $\alpha$ and $\beta$. \end{lemmarep} \begin{proof} \Cref{algo:recol-to-d+1} describes how to construct a sequence $\mathcal{S}$ between $\alpha$ and some $(d, d+1)$-coloring $\beta$ of $P$.
+Moreover, one can construct in $O(n^2)$ time a reconfiguration sequence between $\alpha$ and $\beta$. \end{lemma} \begin{proof} \cref{algo:recol-to-d+1} describes how to construct a sequence $\mathcal{S}$ between $\alpha$ and some $(d, d+1)$-coloring $\beta$ of $P$.
 Informally, the algorithm starts by using the colors of the second block to recolor vertices of the first block.
-Then, in each iteration of the algorithm (which corresponds to the outer \textbf{for} loop of \cref{alg:recol-to-d+1:for}), the algorithm uses the colors of the $i$th block to recolor vertices of the blocks $i-1$ to $1$ in that order.
+Then, in each iteration of the algorithm (which corresponds to the outer \textbf{for} loop starting at Line 2 ), the algorithm uses the colors of the $i$th block to recolor vertices of the blocks $i-1$ to $1$ in that order.
 So, each iteration of the algorithm takes at most $O(n)$ time and, hence, \cref{algo:recol-to-d+1} runs in $O(n^2)$ time.
 Each vertex is recolored at most $O(\lceil n / (d+1) \rceil) $ times.

 Next, we show the correctness of our algorithm.
 We prove using induction on the length (i.e., the number of recoloring steps) $\ell \geq 1$ of $\mathcal{S}$ that $\mathcal{S}$ is indeed a reconfiguration sequence from $\alpha$ to $\beta$.
 Let $t \in \{1, \dots, d+1\}$ be the number of vertices in the last block of $P$, which may be less than $d+1$.
 Once $\mathcal{S}$ is a reconfiguration sequence, it follows directly from the algorithm that the resulting coloring $\beta$ is a $(d, d+1)$-coloring of $P$: In $\beta$, every block of $P$ will have its first $t$ vertices colored by the colors used in $\alpha$ for all $t$ vertices in the last block and its last $d + 1 - t$ vertices colored by the colors used in $\alpha$ for the last $d + 1 - t$ vertices in the second-to-last block.
 If the last block has $t = d+1$ vertices then $d + 1 - t = 0$ and thus all colors used in $\beta$ are used by $\alpha$ for vertices in the last block of $P$.